brahimdidi/My-Enumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
+My Enumerable

 > Description the project.
+IN this project Using Ruby I will create a class MyList and a module MyEnumerable.The module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## Built With

-- Major languages
+- Major languages Ruby
-- Frameworks
+- Frameworks none
-- Technologies used
+- Technologies used  Vs Code

 ## Live Demo (if available)